 1) What does the central idea of the poem?

 Ans:- John Keats has beautifully penned down the poem, ‘Ode To Autumn’, in which he creates a vivid image of autumn and its beauty.
 On one hand, autumn is generally compared with sadness and downfall as it is the season of fall whereas, on the other hand, Keats appeals to his readers to view the season with an optimistic point of view.
 Keats wants us to view it as a season of complete growth of fruits and flowers.
-Seasons of different colors as lack of sunlight make plants show different colors.
+Seasons of different colours as lack of sunlight make plants show different colours.

 2) What does Keats mean by the following: